Learn

 Yield farming means depositing your crypto into a DeFi protocol and earning rewards in return.
 The "yield" can come from several sources: trading fees, interest from borrowers, or bonus token rewards distributed by the protocol.

-At its core, yield farming is renting out your capital to protocols that need liquidity to function.
+Put simply, yield farming is renting out your capital to protocols that need liquidity to function.
 A decentralized exchange needs tokens in its pools so people can trade.
 A lending protocol needs deposits so people can borrow.
 By providing that capital, you earn a share of the economic activity your capital enables.

 The term "farming" comes from the practice of moving capital between protocols to chase the highest yields; like a farmer rotating crops to maximize harvest.
 In the early days, yield farmers would shift millions between protocols daily, following wherever the best incentives were.